Introduction to the TUNA Procedure

 Advances in the surgical treatment of BPH have come via applications of traditional electrosurgical current.
 TUNA is one of these minimally invasive treatments of prostatism.
 It began as a treatment in the early 1990s, with the first preliminary trials on humans in 1993.
 The first studies in the United States began in 1994, and the US Food and Drug Administration approved TUNA of the prostate in 1996.

 However, a decline in the use of this procedure has occurred as newer techniques to treat BPH (laser ablation/enucleation, thermotherapy) have arisen and become more popular.
+Contributing to its decline, TUNA has also been noted to have a high retreatment rate at 20 months follow-up.

 The TUNA system produces thermal tissue ablation by applying low-level RF energy to prostate tissue.
 The generated RF is in the form of electrical energy and is delivered by the 2 electrodes, which are in contact with the patient.
 As the prostate cells resist passage of the current, thermal energy is produced by friction and by the heating of water molecules.
 This leads to tissue heating and, ultimately, coagulation necrosis.
 Thermal lesions occur only in a localized area, because the RF signal is transmitted into tissue only by direct contact.